 It is hard to find people who have visited and did not enjoy the Port of Nagoya Public Aquarium.
 This aquarium, one of Nagoya’s major landmarks and one of Japan’s largest aquariums, is located at the popular Nagoya Port area.
 The selection of marine life there is huge, ranging from penguins to turtles, Beluga whales to sharks and stingrays.
 The 3,000-seater dolphin show is a must and many people considered it the highlight of their trip.
 The aquarium is definitely a great place to take children for a half day out, plus there are many attractions within the port including a big Ferris wheel, a floating ship museum, shops and restaurants.
 Weekends can get crowded.

 It seems that every large city in Japan has a TV tower but the tower in Nagoya is special as it happens to be the first one ever constructed in Japan.
-Built in 1954 and modeled on Paris’s Eiffel Tower, it is located in Hisaya Odori Park in the Sakae District and is famous for its 100-metre high observation balcony.
+Built in 1954 and modeled on Paris’s Eiffel Tower, it's located in Hisaya Odori Park in the Sakae District and is famous for its 100-metre high observation balcony.
 The tower itself stands 180 metres tall and has been one of Nagoya’s major landmarks since its inception.
+It looks prettiest when lit up of an evening.

 A must for everyone who is visiting Nagoya in July is to see Japan’s most beloved sport; sumo wrestling.
 This ancient sport has a long history dating back some 1,500 years with deep connections in the Shinto religion and nowadays it still plays a big part in Japanese culture.
 People who attend a sumo tournament will have the chance to witness real sumo rituals.
 It is considered rude to get up and walk away right after the final match ends and you are expected to stay for the ending ceremony which only takes a few minutes but is very important for everyone involved in the sport.
-There are six tournaments held in Japan each year and each tournament lasts 15 days.
+There are 6 tournaments held in Japan each year and each tournament lasts 15 days.
+The Nagoya Grand Sumo Tournament is held in Aichi Prefectural Gymnasium.

 - Opening Hours: From the second until the fourth Sunday in July each year.